jvogt/totp-tool/README.md

 # totp-tool
-A python tool to get totp keys from your command line.
+A python tool to generate 2fa codes from your command line.
 Keys are stored in an encrypted json file.
-Tool supports encryption / decryption of totp keys
+Tool supports encryption / decryption of totp keys.

 Usage: